PrestaShop/statssearch/Readme.md

 ## About

-Enrich your stats, display the pages requested by your visitors that could not be found.
+Adds a tab to the Stats dashboard, showing which keywords have been searched by your store\'s visitors.

 ## Reporting issues